-Text message marketing is one of the best channels at your service.
+Text message marketing (also known as SMS text message marketing) is one of the best channels at your service.
 It’s trackable.
 Response rates are sky-high.
 You can use it to reach your target audience at any moment, whether they’re looking for tips, trying to find a solution, or finding special offers.

-There are many misconceptions around text message (SMS) marketing.
-First, it can be spammy.
-Plenty of businesses use text to send unwanted messages to people.
+There are many misconceptions around text message marketing.
+First, it can be spammy (or that mass texting is just a dirty way to generate new leads).
+After all, plenty of businesses use text to send unwanted messages to people.
 Second, most people think you need to already own or buy a list of numbers to get started.

 Neither are true.

-If you’re on the fence about text message marketing, here’s why you can’t afford to ignore it.
+If you’re on the fence about a text message marketing campaign, here’s why you can’t afford to ignore it.

 1. Text is not a saturated market.